The7th-Hokage/MIT-PSUC-LabManual/README.md

 # MIT-PSUC-LabManual
-This contains the solutions for all PSUC lab problems for first years in MIT Manipal.
+This contains the solutions for all PSUC lab problems we had in first year in MIT Manipal.